 - Choose a shipping method.
-Top national shipping carriers are FedEx, United States Postal Service or USPS, or UPS.
+Top national shipping carriers are FedEx, the United States Postal Service (USPS), or UPS.
 If these are rare and valuable, consider getting them insured.
 Write fragile on the box, and make sure you track your package.

 Special considerations are necessary if you are shipping multiple records.
-If you are sending factory-sealed records, which are probably valuable, do not break the seal when you are shipping.
+If you send factory-sealed records, which are probably valuable, do not break the seal when shipping.
 Get insurance and pack tightly and carefully.

 Here’s a quick video that goes into some of the above steps: